 My ultimate frugal tip for eating on a budget is to stop wasting food!
 Use all of the items in your fridge and pantry before going to the store.
 Freeze anything that is starting to go bad.

-The best way to ensure you don’t waste food is by creating a weekly meal plan.
+The best way to ensure you don’t waste food is by creating a weekly meal plan and making (and sticking to!) a grocery shopping list.
 It will help you to stay on top of your food expenditures.

 Lifestyle Extreme Frugality Ideas

 Extreme frugal living is, in fact, a way of life.
 Use these practical frugal living tips for ideas on how to save on day-to-day activities and frugal hobbies!

 #20 Eliminate Expensive Entertainment

 One of the best ways to save money is to eliminate spending for entertainment.
 I’m not suggesting you stop enjoying life by living on an extreme budget – because entertainment doesn’t need to cost a dime.

 I highlight my favorite free activities in my frugal blog post: 98 Fun Frugal Things To Do.